mrvivekkumar7171/nyc-taxi-trip-duration-prediction/README.md

     open Anaconda Prompt
     conda create -n ds python=3.10 (create env in not created) conda activate ds
-    check for pip, dvc and git and python (if not then install) (git must be on the global system and dvc must be on the base env of anaconda while the rest must be env specific) conda install pip
+    check for pip, dvc and git and python (if not then install) (git must be on the global system and dvc and the rest must be env specific) conda install pip
     pip --version
     python --version
     dvc --version (if not then check with base env) git --version

+Note: For advanced projects or production-level workflows, tools like **Apache Airflow** or **Kubeflow** Pipelines can be used in place of DVC to manage complex data pipelines, model training, and deployment processes.
+These tools offer better scalability, scheduling, and monitoring features, making them more suitable for enterprise-level or cloud-based ML operations.

 # Create the project using CookieCutter template
     pip install cookiecutter (if not installed)